UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week03/lecture02p1.md

 Make sure you don't start the quiz until you have reviewed the material!

 There is a ~6 hour "time out" for the quiz -- you cannot close and re-open the assignment to submit later.

 ---

+## Strong suggestion: Use the order on PrairieLearn

+notes:
+so you should do quizzes, then labs, then HWs

+---

+## Notes on extensions processing

+If you request an extension turn in the assignment *after* you receive the confirmation email.

+If you request an extension, but turn in the assignment before the original due date, you don't need to worry about this!

+notes:
+the reason for this is a "feature" of PL in that you need to have the updated due date *before* you submit the assignment, and we need time to process and add these new due dates

+if you do submit in this "nebulous window" just resubmit after you get the email, and as always feel free to reach out if questions come up!

+---